bahhax404/Octaldecoder/README.md

 # mylazyapps
-Apps I wrote  practicing, refreshing or solving some of my problems
+Programs I write to practise or solve a paticular issue.